CorySchulz/Rect/README.md

 Rect is a front-end framework for easily assembling responsive pages in a responsive, rectangle layout.

-Rect allows you to declate the shape and size of each box for desktop and mobile states.
+Rect allows you to declate the shape and size of each box for desktop and mobile states using a 16 column grid.

 Rect supports dynamically responsive fonts so the text always scales relative to the size of the box.